ayricky/dill_bot/CONTRIBUTING.md

 We welcome contributions to the Dill Bot project!
 If you'd like to contribute, please follow these guidelines:

-## Code of Conduct
-Please note that this project adheres to the [Contributor Covenant Code of Conduct](CONTRIBUTING/CODE_OF_CONDUCT.md).
-By participating in this project, you are expected to uphold this code of conduct.
-Please report any unacceptable behavior to the project maintainers.

 ## How to Contribute
 1. Fork the repository and create your branch from `main`.
 2. Make your changes or additions.